A Learned Closure Method Applied to Phase Mixing in a Turbulent Gradient-Driven Gyrokinetic System in Simple Geometry: Reduced Gyrokinetic Equations in a Hermite Representation

-In order to explore various closure ideas, we study a relatively simple kinetic turbulent system---ITG / ETG instability and turbulence in an unsheared slab.
-The underlying model is a reduction of gyrokinetics to one dimension (parallel to the magnetic field) in velocity space and retaining rudimentary finite Larmor radius (FLR) effects where the Bessel functions are replace by a simple exponential of the form $e^{-k_\perp^2 \rho_s^2 }$.
-The parallel velocity dimension is then decomposed on a basis of Hermite polynomials, resulting in the following set of equations~\cite{Hatch13,jpp2014}.
+In order to explore various closure ideas, we study a relatively simple kinetic turbulent system---gradient driven electrostatic instabilities and turbulence in an unsheared slab.
+The underlying model is a reduction of gyrokinetics to one dimension (parallel to the magnetic field) in velocity space and retaining rudimentary finite Larmor radius (FLR) effects.
+As a starting point, we consider the gyrokinetic equations for a single kinetic species $s$ in a triply periodic Fourier representation of an unsheared slab: